Frequently Asked Questions for Bonaire Cruise Ship Visitors

 What is the shopping like near to the Bonaire cruise port?

-Near the cruise ship pier is an outdoor market in nearby Wilhelmina Park which sells local wares and foods.
+There is an outdoor market in nearby Wilhelmina Park, near to where the cruise ships dock, which sells local wares and foods.
 Also, a cruise shopping mall is newly available adjacent to the docks.
-Kaya Grandi, the main street in Kralendijk, also has shops with clothing, souvenirs, jewelry, snorkeling and diving equipment, and a pharmacy.
-Grocery stores are nearby.
+Kaya Grandi, the main street in Kralendijk, also has shops with clothing, souvenirs, jewelry, snorkeling, and diving equipment.
+Grocery stores and a pharmacy are nearby.

 Are there restaurants or bars in the vicinity of the cruise piers?